 - My Account

 *Donald Byrd was born on this date in 1932.
-He was an African American musician and music educator.
+He was a Black jazz musician and music educator.

 From Detroit, MI., Donaldson Toussaint L’Ouverture Byrd II was the son of E. T. Byrd, was a Methodist minister.
 His music studies at Wayne State University were interrupted by two years in the Air Force.
 After serving his country, he received a bachelor’s degree from Wayne State and moved to New York.
 Here Byrd began his jazz career in earnest and received a master’s in music education from the Manhattan School of Music.

 Almost from the day he arrived in New York City in 1955, Byrd was at the center of the movement known as hard bop, a variation on bebop that put greater emphasis on jazz’s blues and gospel roots.
-Known for his pure tone and impeccable technique, he performed or recorded with some of the most prominent jazz musicians of that era, including John Coltrane, Thelonious Monk, Sonny Rollins and Art Blakey, considered one of jazz’s great talent scouts.
+Known for his pure tone and impeccable technique, he performed or recorded with some of the most prominent jazz musicians of that era, including John Coltrane, Thelonious Monk, Sonny Rollins, and Art Blakey.
 As a bandleader, Byrd was sometimes a talent scout too.
 One of the first to hire a promising young pianist named Herbie Hancock, who, like Byrd, would later be called a renegade for an approach that won a wide audience but displeased many critics.
 His musical pursuits were paralleled by a lifelong interest in education.